FREQUENTLY ASKED QUESTIONS

 Because this medicine treats the individual rather than a protocol, the answer is different for each person.
 That said, there's a general arc most patients follow.

 It's not uncommon to notice some relief within the first few sessions — but acupuncture works best in a cumulative, compounding way.
-Dr. Emily typically sees new patients weekly for the first 5–8 treatments.
+I typically see new patients weekly for the first 5–8 treatments.
 Once things are moving in a reliable direction, sessions are spaced further apart.

 For reproductive health, expect at least 3 cycles for noticeable changes, though each case is different.